martinjrrr/Linux.dots/README.md

 `ls (characters)*` to list any file with the selected string of characters

 `ls (character)?` to list any file with the selected single character

+`ls *.png` to list any files with the selected file format, in this case the .png format
 _____________________________________________________________________________________